AmmarMo123/Reddit-DiscordBot/README.md

 The instrcution should look like !Reddit [Subreddit] [Category] [Number of posts].

-It will then fetch the posts from the specified category and display the result.
+It will then get the posts from the specified category using the Reddit API and display the result on discord using Discord.py.